Coding interviews are a pain in the butt.

 - What is Coderust?

 Coderust is the company that created their flagship software engineer interview prep course, Hacking the Coding Interview.
-It's available on Educative.io as either a single purchase or as part of their subscription service.
+It’s available on Educative.io as either a single purchase or as part of their subscription service.
+You can learn more about Hacking the Coding Interview in today’s post.

 - What’s the difference between Hacking the Coding Interview by Coderust and Grokking the Coding Interview: Patterns for Coding Questions by Design Gurus?